srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-gnoi/README.md

 There are many clients that support gNOI services, the most common one is [gNOIc](https://gnoic.kmrd.dev/) developed by Nokia.

-## SReXperts Hackathon
+## DCF Partners Hackathon

-As part of this SReXperts Hackathon, we will be exploring gNOI file services on SR Linux.
+As part of this Hackathon, we will be exploring gNOI file services on SR Linux.

 ## gNOI File Service